muratk3n/thirdwave/en/README.md

 Obviously ppl blame Renzi for crashing the coalition; but what did this guy did not get that he wanted?
-In repr democracies with coalitions, small parties like his can be the kingmaker.
+In repr democracies with coalitions, small parties like his can be kingmakers.
 FDP played that role in Germany for years.

 ---